govwiki/SingleAuditRepo/README.md

 # SingleAuditRepo
-Script for downloading pdf files from specific url, renaming them and uploading via FTP
+Script for downloading zip files from specific url, extracting pdfs from, then renaming files and uploading via FTP

 Explanations are inserted in python program